hockeybro12/BinaryNetGeneralizationExperiments/README.md

 `python svhn_evaluation_random_labels.py`

-We also provide files to train with dropout and l2 regularization.
+We also provide files to train with dropout, l2 regularization, and stochastic binarization/sigmoid activation function.
 Run them with the following commands.

 `python svhn_random_labels_dropout.py`

 `python svhn_random_labels_l2_regularization.py`

+`python svhn_stochastic_sigmoid_random_labels.py`

 ## CIFAR-10

 Train the model with the following command.

 `python cifar10_random_labels.py`

 For dropout, use:

-`cifar10_train_acc_dropout.py`
+`python cifar10_train_acc_dropout.py`

+For stochastic binarization and sigmoid activation, use:

+`python cifar10_stochastic_sigmoid_random_labels.py`

+You can also train the model with gaussian noise as the x input, using the following command.

+`python cifar10_randX_input.py`

 We build on the code from [Matthieu Courbariaux](https://github.com/MatthieuCourbariaux/BinaryNet) for our experiments.